 The District is exposed to various risks of loss related to torts; theft of, damage to or destruction of assets; errors or omissions; job-related illness or injury to employees; and natural disasters.
 Through the years, the District has established several self-insurance funds (Internal Service Funds) as follows: the Workers' Compensation Self-Insurance Fund (1977); the Liability Self-Insurance Fund (1977) and the Health and Welfare Benefits Fund (1982).
 These funds account for and finance the uninsured risk of loss and pay for insurance premiums, management fees and related expenses.
-The District is self-insured for its Workers' Compensation Insurance Program and partially self-insured for the Health and Welfare and Liability Insurance Programs.
+The District is self-insurance for its Workers' Compensation Insurance Program and partially self-insured for the Health and Welfare and Liability Insurance Programs.
 Premium payments to Health Maintenance Organizations for medical benefits and to outside carriers for vision services, dental services and optional life insurance are paid out of the Health and Welfare Benefits Fund.
-The General, Child Development and Cafeteria Funds contribute proportionately to the Liability Self-Insurance Fund.
 All Funds except Debt Service contribute to the Workers' Compensation Self-Insurance Fund and the Health and Welfare Benefits Fund.